metalsmith/in-place/Readme.md

 > A metalsmith plugin for in-place templating

-**This documentation is for the 2.0.0-beta.1.
-This version will not be installed automatically and has been released for testing purposes, check [here](https://github.com/superwolff/metalsmith-in-place/blob/7cb06e54142b8843f35178ceb5560946ae356049/Readme.md) for the readme for the latest stable version.
-If you're using the beta please let us know about any bugs!**

-This plugin allows you to render templates with [jstransformer](https://github.com/jstransformers/jstransformer).
-Files will be transformed based on their extension, last extension first.
-Transformations are applied until there are no more applicable jstransformers.

-Though its main purpose is rendering templates, any jstransformer compatible plugin can be used.
+This plugin allows you to render templates.
+The default templating engine is [jstransformer](https://github.com/jstransformers/jstransformer), but you can use any engine you like.
 For support questions please use [stack overflow][stackoverflow-url] or our [slack channel][slack-url].

 ## Installation